NWChemEx-Project/DeveloperTools/dox/TensorAPI.md

 which is the same as the default constructor except that the user has set the parallelization strategy.
-We expect all further constructors to come in two flavors, one which takes a `ParallelRuntime` instance in addition to the other arguments and one which only takes the other arguments and assumes the default parallelization strategy.
+We expect all further constructors to come in two flavors, one which takes a `ParallelRuntime` instance (plus any additional arguments) and one which only takes the additional arguments, thus assuming the default parallelization strategy.

-Using the `Shape` class leads to constructors of the forms:
+Using the `Shape` class to specify the dimensions of the tensor naturally leads to constructors of the forms:
 ```.cpp
 using TensorD=Tensor<double>;